philippneugebauer/TanManager/README.md

 TanManager
 ============

-Project for simplifying the bureaucracy stuff at university.
+The tan manager simplifoes the bureaucracy stuff at university.

-Collects and deletes tans used for that.
+It extracts the tan numbers from the given file and stores them in a `XML` list.
+It removes them from the list after the usage and also signals the last number of the file.

 Developed in summer 2011.